jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.md

 ## Kubernetes Network Policies

-Kubernetes has optional support for [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) which let you restrict how pods can communication with each other and the outside world.
+Kubernetes has optional support for [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) which lets you restrict how pods can communicate with each other and the outside world.
 This can provide additional security within JupyterHub, and can also be used to limit network access for users of JupyterHub.
+By default, the JupyterHub helm chart **disables** network policies.

-Your Kubernetes cluster may have partial, full, or no support for network policies, and Kubernetes will **silently ignore** policies that aren't supported.
-If you rely on a policy to restrict what users can access you should verify the policies are enforced on your cluster.
+**Important**: If you decide to enable network policies, you should be aware that a Kubernetes cluster may have partial, full, or no support for network policies.
+Kubernetes will **silently ignore** policies that aren't supported.
+Please use **caution** if enabling network policies and verify the policies behave as expected, especially if you rely on them to restrict what users can access.

-Network policies are disabled by default, you can enable them in your `config.yaml`:
+You can enable network policies in your `config.yaml`:

 ```yaml
 hub: